 This study, while inconclusive, raises some unknowns about whether veganism might be slowing some people’s mental development.

 Experts seem to agree that essential brain nutrients don’t exist in plants or mushrooms.

 Creatine, carnosine, taurine, EPA, and DHA omega-3 (you can find the third type in plants), heme iron, and vitamins B12 and D3 are generally found naturally in foods derived from animal products.
 Among other foods, vegan food tends to contain relatively small amounts of these.

 The benefits of a vegan diet

 A vegan diet can have many health benefits, depending on how well you plan it.
-For example, a well-planned vegan diet can provide an adequate amount of protein, calcium, and vitamin B12.
-A poorly planned vegan diet, on the other hand, can leave you lacking in some essential nutrients, like omega-3 fatty acids, iron, zinc, and vitamin B12.
+For example, a well-planned vegan diet can provide adequate protein, calcium, and vitamin B12.
+A poorly designed vegan diet, on the other hand, can leave you lacking in some essential nutrients, like omega-3 fatty acids, iron, zinc, and vitamin B12.
 A well-planned vegan diet also can be a good choice if you’re concerned about your health.
 People who eat this way face a lower risk of heart disease, strokes, cancer, and diabetes.

 So, is a vegan diet safe?

 One of the questions that many people are asked is about eliminating animal products from their diet.
 The answer can seem complex, but it’s pretty simple.
 A vegan diet can be safe for you and your family if it’s done right.